Square Root Of 130 Simplified

 Common Mistakes to Avoid

 A common mistake when simplifying square roots is incorrectly combining terms.
 Remember that you can only combine terms outside the radical with other terms outside the radical, and terms inside the radical with other terms inside the radical.
-For example, 2√3 + 5√3 = 7√3, but 2√3 + 5√2 cannot be simplified further.
+As an example, 2√3 + 5√3 = 7√3, but 2√3 + 5√2 cannot be simplified further.

 Frequently Asked Questions (FAQ)